ShoomanKhatri/Liquid.js/README.md

-# Let's collaborate and make reusable components for shopify projects.
+# Let's collaborate and make reusable components for shopify projects..
 ## #Sharing is Caring.